marco262/my_wiki/data/curse_of_strahd/gm_notes/to-have-and-to-hold.md

 Notes:

-* Figure out what happens to Van Richten and Esmerelda during all of this.
+* Figure out what happens to Van Richten and Ezmerelda during all of this.
 If they can appear to defend the PCs in the middle of the battle, all the better.